 He played finals football in 15 consecutive seasons from 1951, which included 11 Grand Finals – an Australian rugby league record – and in his last game, the 1965 Grand Final, he played in front of a record crowd of 78,065 at the SCG and helped steer the Dragons to a 12-8 defeat of South Sydney.

 In the modern day it is almost unimaginable that the player-coach role once existed, however, Provan not only held both jobs at St George from 1962-65 he also took the Dragons to four premierships and won 66 of 81 matches for a remarkable success rate of 81%.
 After retirement, he coached the Dragons again in 1968, Parramatta in 1975 and Cronulla-Sutherland in 1978-79, which took his overall coaching record to 123 wins from 180 matches at 68%.
 He guided Parramatta to the pre-season Cup, the club’s maiden first-grade title, and to within one game of what would have been its first grand final, while in 1978 Cronulla and Manly drew in the grand-final with Manly winning the playoff three days later.
 The following year Cronulla went on to win the Amco Cup under Provan’s coaching.

 Provan is a St George Life Member and was named in the second row of the Australian Rugby League and NSW Teams of the Century.
 He was inducted into the Rugby League Hall of Fame and named on a list of Australia’s 100 greatest players and in 2008 was elevated as the thirteenth Rugby League Immortal.

-He was also immortalised in newspaper photographer John O’Gready’s famous photograph of him embracing Western Suburbs captain and dual international Arthur Summons, both of them caked in mud at the end of the 1963 Grand Final.
-The image, known as The Gladiators, is now perpetuated as the NRL premiership trophy.
+He was also immortalised by newspaper photographer John O’Gready in the famous photograph of Provan embracing Western Suburbs captain and dual international Arthur Summons, both of them caked in mud at the end of the 1963 Grand Final.
+The image, known as ‘The Gladiators’, is now perpetuated as the NRL premiership trophy.